 Antique Brass Batten Holder Edison E27 fitting, finished in Antique brass.
 Internally this Antique Brass Batten Holder Edison E27 fitting features a quality ceramic insert and brass screw terminals.
 This precision made solid brass E27 lamp holder features a high quality ceramic insert with brass screw terminals.
-Comes complete assembled and wired.
+Comes complete assembled and wired ready to attach to mains.

 Gallery and shade